2017 Mongolian presidential election: Electoral system

 The President of Mongolia is elected using the two-round system.
 Mongolian electoral law considers the blank votes casts in presidential elections as valid votes.
-The General Election Commission thus includes blank votes in its calculations of the proportion of the vote won by each candidate; as a result, it is possible for no candidate to receive a majority of the vote in the second round.
+The General Election Commission (GEC) thus includes blank votes in its calculations of the proportion of the vote won by each candidate; as a result, it is possible for no candidate to receive a majority of the vote in the second round.
 If this happens, the entire election is annulled and fresh elections would be held with new candidates.

-Candidates
+Nominees

 Three political parties with seats in the State Great Khural were eligible to nominate a presidential candidate; the Mongolian People's Party (MPP), the Democratic Party (DP) and the Mongolian People's Revolutionary Party (MPRP).